galaxyproject/training-material/topics/admin/tutorials/singularity/tutorial.md

 ## Background

-> BioContainers is a community-driven project that provides the infrastructure and basic guidelines to create, manage and distribute bioinformatics packages (e.g conda) and containers (e.g docker, apptainer).
+> BioContainers is a community-driven project that provides the infrastructure and basic guidelines to create, manage and distribute bioinformatics packages (e.g Conda) and containers (e.g Docker, Apptainer).
 BioContainers is based on the popular frameworks Conda, Docker and Apptainer.
 >
 > -- [https://biocontainers-edu.readthedocs.io/en/latest/what_is_biocontainers.html](https://biocontainers-edu.readthedocs.io/en/latest/what_is_biocontainers.html)
 {: .quote}